release notes inspiration

 • Target specific user segments

-• Use a powerful AI assistant to help you create interesting release notes
+• Use a powerful AI assistance tool to help you create interesting release notes

 • And more